Sarah358/sepa-pts/README.md

 # Objective

-The objective of the project is to build a distributed system (a number of different interfaces) that will be locally availabe for the admin and accessible online for the team leader and team members (students).
+The objective of the project is to build a distributed system (a number of different interfaces) that will be locally availabe for the admin and accessible online for the team leader and team members.
 The admin interface will be tightly coupled to the system .NET remoting.

+1. Build the business logic and data access objects

+2. Build admin GUI

+3. Build team leader GUI

+4. Build a normal user GUI

+# Languages and Tools used

+1.Microsoft Sql Server

+2.C#

+3.Net framework